sdu-concurrency/vamos-2023/website/cfp.md

 * if the idea or position has potential to work, and

-* the potential of the topic to foster interesting discussions at this year’s conference.
+* the potential of the topic to foster interesting discussions at this year's conference.

 **We are working to include these as part of the main proceedings, pending